rauchg/slackin/README.md

 # slackin

 A little server that enables public access to a Slack server.
-Like Freenode, but on Slack.
+Like freenode, but on Slack.

 It provides